The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Not only are we raising the price of corn and the price of food thus around the world in third world countries, because we're taking so much of the corn selfishly and using it ourselves under the misguided premise that we are making the world cleaner produces more smog.

-It's one of those little Oh, by the way, gang, there's a news story today.
+It's one of those little, oh, by the way, gang, there's a news story today.

-Ethanol creates um more smog.
+Ethanol creates more smog.

-You keep you're just citing individual examples, Mr. Limboy, you refuse to see the truth.
+You refuse to see the truth.

-They that's the voice, by the way, of the new Castrati.
+That's the voice, by the way, of the new Castrati.

 The spineless, gutless, testicle-free wonders that rule the world these days.

-The Globe and Mail obtained an early version of the climate change study being prepared by the world's leading scientists, and reported that little doubt remains that the planet is getting hotter.
+The Globe and Mail obtained an early version of the climate change study being prepared by the world's leading scientists and reported that little doubt remains that the planet is getting hotter.

-When the hell's that gonna happen?
+When the hell is that going to happen?

 What they mean is the next ice age.